KorolyovaLara/KorolyovaLara/README.md

 My name is Lara.
 I am Ukrainian, who is now Australian.
 I am passionate about IT, Web and Gaming and Marvel.

-I am currently doing Coding Bootcamp at Monash University.
+In 2021 I finished the Coding Bootcamp at Monash University.
 It has been my dream for many years to get my foot into IT and I am finally chasing my dream.
- - at the moment learning Node.Js
+The knowledge that I gained in Coding Bootcamp helped me get my recent job.
+I am not doing coding as my full-time job, but I help others with their e- commerce businesses.

 <br>